 - Toss popcorn with smoked paprika or ancho chile to spice up your snack.
 Or stir a little bit of chile into hot chocolate.

 - Mix curry powder into chicken salad or egg salad.

 - Add fresh herbs to vinaigrettes or make herb dip with yogurt.

-Spicy Vegetable Pasta (it’s chili oil!)
+How to make Spicy Vegetable Pasta (it’s chile oil!)

 Pasta – I used whole-grain linguini, but farfalle or penne would be just as good.
 It’s an easy pasta recipe, so use what you have on hand.

 Check out more recipes and tips to use what you have on hand and reduce food waste.

 I can think of several things to use this chile oil on (popcorn, dip for bread, vegetables).

 Hungry for more healthy living tips and recipes?
 Sign up for my newsletter here.

 This post contains affiliate links.
 That means if you click on a link and make a purchase, I may make a small commission.
 This does not affect the price you pay but helps fund the website.Print